Quality Management School I - School of Educational and Social Sciences

 Recommended procedure:

-2. if the conversation does not help
+2. If the discussion does not help

-If the problem is not of a content-related nature, but rather relates to the behaviour of a teacher, please first contact the respective institute management(uol.de/fk1) and involve the student representative responsible for your degree programme (student bodies) responsible for your degree programme.
+If the problem is not of a content-related nature but rather concerns a lecturer’s behaviour, please contact the relevant department head (uol.de/fk1) first and involve the student representatives responsible for your degree programme (student bodies) involved.

 Please use the following contact address:

-If you feel sexually harassed or discriminated against in connection with your studies because of your sexual orientation, gender or in any other way
+If you feel sexually harassed or discriminated against because of your sexual orientation, gender or in any other way in connection with your studies

 Please contact us directly: